-1.3.1 GENERAL REQUIREMENTS
+1.3.1 General Requirements

 - a.
 Contractor shall provide all materials, labor, permits, and any other necessary items required to complete work. - b.
 Contractor shall provide all engineered drawings, NOA's, and any other necessary documentation required to obtain a permit. - c.
 Cost for permits should not be included in the price, to be billed as an allowance. - d.
 All construction to be Miami/Dade approved per the 2017 Building Code.
 Contractor shall provide all testing, manufacturer warranties, and certifications. - e.
 The successful Bidder shall employ a competent superintendent who shall be in attendance at the project site during the progress of the work.
 The superintendent shall be the primary representative for the Bidder and all communications given to and all decisions made by the superintendent shall be binding to the Bidder. - f.
 Contractor shall be responsible for all debris removal and restoration to any existing areas.
 Site shall be broom swept, made safe, and clean of debris at the end of each work day. - g.
 All precautions need to be taken for life safety and protection of people, vehicles, and all other structures on the site. - h.
-Contractor will be required to schedule all work with the City's project Manager.
-City will work with the contractor to select the best option below: Option 1- Winter Break, beginning no sooner than December 24, 2018 and completed no later than January 7, 2019.
-Option 2- Summer Break, beginning no sooner than June 5, 2018 and completed no later than June 30, 2019. - i.
+Contractor will be required to schedule all work with the City's project Manager and all work shall occur strictly from October 19, 2020 to no later than November 6, 2020 - i.
 Contractor shall limit their use on the premises for work and storage to allow for Owner's occupancy and Public use. - j.
-Contractor shall coordinate use of premises under direction of Owner Representative, assume full responsibility for the protection and safe-keeping of Products under this Contract stored on-site, and move any stored products that are under Contractor's control which interfere with operations of the Owners or separate Contractors.
+Contractor shall coordinate use of premises under direction of Owner Representative, assume full responsibility for the protection and safe-keeping of Products under this Contract stored on-site, and move any stored products that are under Contractor's control which interfere with operations of the Owners or separate Contractors. - k.
+Contractor shall not allow materials and debris generated to be disposed of in an illegal manner.

-1.3.2 DEMOLITION WORK
+1.3.2 New Work